GrantHS/GrantHS/README.md

 - 🌱 I’m currently learning **Systems Design and Procedural Animation**

-- 👨‍💻 All of my projects are available at [https://grantscagdeportfolio.blogspot.com/](https://grantscagdeportfolio.blogspot.com/)
+- 👨‍💻 All of my projects are available on [my ePortfolio](https://grantscagdeportfolio.blogspot.com/)

 - 💬 Ask me about **how the video game industry can positively impact society**